Firm Events March 31, April 21, and May 14 | 2:00 - 3:00 p.m. ET

 Tuesday, April 21 | 2:00 – 3:00 p.m.
 ET | Zoom

-Speakers: Mack McGuffey, Melissa Horne, Carl Bivens, Casey Bell
+Speakers: Mack McGuffey, Melissa Horne, Casey Bell, Ben Cowan

 Moderator: Jamey Collidge

-Driven by the rapid expansion of AI and other digital infrastructure, data centers are facing heightened regulatory scrutiny over energy use, emissions, and community effects.
-This webinar will explore the latest environmental and infrastructure considerations that influence project timelines, siting decisions, and risk allocation in high‑growth markets, including how emerging regulatory frameworks may influence permitting strategies and utility relationships.
+Driven by the rapid expansion of AI and other digital infrastructure, data centers are facing heightened regulatory scrutiny over energy use, emissions, and community impacts.
+This webinar will explore the latest environmental and infrastructure considerations that influence project timelines, siting decisions, and risk allocation in high growth markets, including how emerging regulatory frameworks may influence permitting strategies and utility relationships.

 Key Topics:

-- Temporary Power Options – Turbines vs. Engines: Comparing turbines and reciprocating engines for temporary power, including efficiency, emissions, permitting implications, and deployment speed.
+- Temporary Power Options – Turbines vs. Engines: Comparing emissions and permitting implications of portable turbines and reciprocating engines for temporary power.

 - Managing Curtailment and Outages: Strategies to address curtailment and power outages, and how these risks influence project design, contracting, and operational planning.

-Session 3 – The Owner’s Playbook: Navigating Power, Policy, and Performance in Data Center Development
+Session 3 – Navigating Power, Capital, and Construction in Data Center Development

 Thursday, May 14 | 2:00 – 3:00 p.m.
 ET | Zoom